neumino/blog/_posts/2024-03-22-which-technology-should-you-learn.md

 ---
 layout: post
-category : Growing as an engineer tags : [softwareengineering stack growth language technology]
+category : Growing as an engineer tags : [softwareengineering, stack, growth, language, technology]
 title: Which technology should you learn?

 ---